© 2025 All Rights reserved WUSF

 Claude Tankersley, the city's public works administrator, said this is being done not only to keep city utilities running during hurricanes, but also to protect city workers.

 “When these neighborhoods evacuated, our employees couldn't.
 They had to stay here until the last minute and then escape through floodwaters to try to save themselves.
 We don't want to do that anymore,” he said.
-“So these projects that we're going to be doing over the next 3 to 5 years will help to protect the employees as well as the equipment.”
+“So these projects that we're going to be doing over the next three to five years will help to protect the employees as well as the equipment.”

-The city's new resiliency plan is looking at pouring half a billion dollars into these kinds of investments over five years.
-The money could come from raising utility rates, issuing bonds, or shifting around existing city money.
+The new resiliency plan is looking at pouring half a billion dollars into these kinds of investments over five years.
+The money could come from raising utility rates, issuing bonds or shifting around existing city money.

 A funding plan would have to be approved by the St. Petersburg City Council.